 Accredited investors meet standards defined securities regulators which allow them to invest in certain private securities offerings.
 Most startups raising money do so from accredited investors only.
-While the standard vary somewhat between countries, to invest on the AngelList platform you must meet both local and US accreditation requirements.
+While the standard vary somewhat between countries, to invest on the AngelList platform you must at least meet US accreditation requirements.

 The SEC web site contains the full definition under U.S. law.
 In general, you must meet one of the following standards:

 Non-U.S. investors should review the standards under their local law.
 For example, the OSC web site contains the full definition of accreditation requirements that are also applicable to Canadian investors, which in general require meeting one of the following standards: